dwilding/frogtab/README.md

 Frogtab is licensed under the MIT License.
 For details, see [LICENSE](LICENSE).

-Frogtab uses OpenPGP.js for PGP encryption and decryption.
+Frogtab uses OpenPGP.js for PGP encryption.
+The source code of OpenPGP.js is available at https://github.com/openpgpjs/openpgpjs.
 OpenPGP.js is licensed under the GNU Lesser General Public License.
 For details, see [LICENSE_openpgp](LICENSE_openpgp).
-The source code of OpenPGP.js is available at https://github.com/openpgpjs/openpgpjs.